-The goal of the Home Ownership Assistance Program (HOPA) is to increase home ownership opportunities, improve the condition of existing housing units, and encourage new housing construction where feasible.
+The goal of the Home Ownership Purchase Assistance Program (HOPA) is to increase home ownership opportunities, improve the condition of existing housing units, and encourage new housing construction, when feasible.
 The program promotes home ownership by providing closing costs and down payment assistance.
 The program enables the City to leverage public and private funding sources to encourage and promote affordable housing.
-An appropriate community development strategy is to offer financial assistance to enable low- and moderate- income households to acquire housing that meets the minimum property standards contained in 24 CFR Section 92.251(c).
-The "First-Time Homebuyer Purchase Assistance Program" funded by County Contribution Funds derived from the Inter-local Agreement Among Broward County, the City of Hollywood, and the City of Hollywood Community Redevelopment Agency Regarding Funding for Affordable Housing are governed by the Policies Governing Programs Supported by the Interlocal Agreement for Affordable Housing, Work Skills Development, and Infrastructure as amended from time to time.
+An appropriate community development strategy is to offer financial assistance to enable low- and moderate-income households to acquire housing that meets the minimum property standards contained in 24 CFR Section 92.251(c).
+The "First-Time Homebuyer Purchase Assistance Program" funded by County Contribution Funds derived from the Interlocal Agreement Among Broward County, the City of Hollywood, and the City of Hollywood Community Redevelopment Agency Regarding Funding for Affordable Housing is governed by another separate and distinct Policy.

-Local governments are authorized by both the Department of Housing and Urban Development and the Florida-Housing Finance Corporation to participate in activities which assist eligible households in the acquisition of existing housing or the construction of new housing
+Local governments are authorized by both the United States Department of Housing and Urban Development and the Florida-Housing Finance Corporation to participate in activities that assist eligible households in the acquisition of existing housing or the construction of new housing.